SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/follow-up-assign.md

 1. Click the ![icon][img1] **Task** button and select **Assign to**.
 Alternatively, open the follow-up and update the name in the **Owner** field.

-1. In The **Assign to** dialog, click the list at the top to select which users to display (history list, all or groups).
+1. In The **Assign to** dialog, click the list at the top to select which users to display (history list, all, or groups).

 1. Select a person from the list.
-A conflict icon indicates if a person has another follow-up at the given time.
+A conflict icon indicates that a person has another follow-up at the given time.

 1. Click **OK** and **Save**.